Suzy Cortez Does A Squat In Platform Boots & Skimpy White Thong For Steamy New Instagram Share

 Suzy Cortez’s most recent Instagram share is getting noticed for more reasons than one.
 The Brazilian model took to her page last night to share a sizzling new snapshot that captured her in minimal clothing.

 The photo showed the black-haired beauty posed in the center of the frame.
 Suzy did not use a geotag to reveal her location, but in her caption, she shared that the shoot took place in Sao Paulo, Brazil.
-The model appeared to be posed in the middle of a street that was lined with trees and telephone lines.
+The model appeared to be posed in the middle of a street lined with trees and telephone lines.
 A bright blue sky appeared overhead, and sunlight beat down on Suzy’s ripped figure.
-The model did a squad for the camera and turned her head to the side.
-She rested both of her arms on her knees and let her hands fall toward the ground.
+The model did a squat for the camera and turned her head to the side.
+She rested both arms on her knees and let her hands fall toward the ground.

 Miss BumBum World 2019 opted for a mismatched outfit that showcased her enviable figure.
 On her upper half, the model rocked a string bikini top that boasted a vibrant red hue.
 The top tied around Suzy’s neck and below her shoulder blades while leaving her sculpted arms and back on full display.